DevNambi/blog-drafts/uw - 70 - debt.md

 * Trust to MOOCs and online learning, which scale far better than traditional, in-person education.
 Funny, though, the results aren't very impressive yet (LINK).
 I wonder what about the in-person, doesn't-scale part of education that is hard/impossible to duplicate on a computer.
 (ADD LINKS)

 I have no particular preference or aversion to any of these ideas, but they darn well better **make the situation better**.

+Viz idea - revenue vs. professor income for each class.